moja-global/moja_global_docs/docs/DeveloperWorkflow/repository_maintenance.rst

    :align: center
    :width: 600px

--  After creating the project board, you may make adjustments to it as needed.
+-  After creating the project board, you can make adjustments to it as needed.
 You can create new columns, set up automation and add pre-existing GitHub issues and pull requests to the project board.